VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 As I said above, I wasn't always a software developer.
 I transitioned into the field from the sciences, another area I enjoyed.
 But moving to software development was the best decision I ever made, and I'll never look back.
 Here are some reasons *I* like software development as a career and why transitioning your career to software development *might* be a good move for you too.

 1. **The pay**: This one is obvious.
 We all work to make money, and software developers make pretty good money.
-Right now [glassdoor.com](https://www.glassdoor.com/member/home/index.htm) reports an average base salary for a "Junior Software Developer" in the United States at over $70,000.
+Right now [glassdoor.com](https://www.glassdoor.com/member/home/index.htm) reports an average base salary for an introductory "Junior Software Developer" in the United States at over $70,000.
 This initial salary expectation is consistent with my experience.
 And there is plenty of room for increasing your income as you gain experience.
 As you learn more, you become more valuable.
-After 4+ years in the field, my annual salary is 6-figures.
+After 4+ years in the field, my annual salary is six-figures.
 2. **Room for career growth**: This one goes alongside pay, but as you gain more experience as a software developer, you will have opportunities to advance in your career.
 These opportunities include becoming a senior software engineer, a manager, or other higher administrative roles.
 3. **In-demand job**: There are tons of companies looking for quality software developers.
 I won't lie: getting your foot in the door at that first job can be very difficult.
 But getting future software development jobs is not difficult once you're in and have proven yourself valuable.
 4. **It's fun**: I think coding is fun.
 It's like solving little logic puzzles.
 And all the while, you are building something awesome.